 A journey of reckoning and renewal, this story of one family’s history and its future dreams is an examination of the individual imagination as a catalyst for social change

 Whatever the ideological slant of our information feeds, nowadays we all share a sense of binge-watching the apocalypse.
 Facing so much uncertainty, we need a language for thinking about the unknown not simply as a threat, but also as a space of fertile possibility.
-George Prochnik has chosen to reflect on these urgent themes through the lens of a personal narrative: an account of his own decision to leave the United States.
+George Prochnik has chosen to reflect on these urgent themes through the lens of a personal narrative: an account of his own family’s decision to leave the United States.

-A deep critique of this current moment, Prochnik takes the words of nineteenth-century poet Heinrich Heine, “I dream with open eyes, and my eyes see” as an inspiration to ask how, as a society, we might use art and literature to refract and expand our vision for the future, while simultaneously generating a new focus on present realities.
+A deep critique of this current moment, Prochnik takes the words of nineteenth-century poet Heinrich Heine, “I dream with open eyes, and my eyes see,” as an inspiration to ask how, as a society, we might use art and literature to refract and expand our vision for the future, while simultaneously generating a new focus on present realities.